leangjia/blender_docs/manual/render/cycles/render_settings/sampling.rst

    Animate Seed (clock icon)
       Changes the seed for each frame.
-It is a good idea to enable this when making animations because in the real world each frame has a different noise pattern.
+It is a good idea to enable this when rendering animations because a varying noise pattern is less noticeable.

 Pattern
    Random sampling pattern used by the integrator.